Progressing towards POD Paragliding Harness

 The commonly asked question by the pilots before progressing to an XC flying is – Should I go for a POD harness?

 – I personally think from my own experience, one should go for POD harness only after flying around 100 hours.
-Because POD harness movement in flight adds an extra level of complexity and now intermediate pilot will have to deal with not only active piloting but also with this added movement.
+Because POD harness movement in flight adds an extra level of complexity .
+Now intermediate pilot will have to deal with not only active piloting but also with this added movement.

 – I personally think that one should be an all round pilot.
 Starting POD flying too early in your flying career may make you feel not to go for supine/chair harnesses in future.
 Flying the POD too early also may create wrong piloting habits.

 – Cost is a big factor while choosing which harness to use.
-POD harnesses are expensive than normal harnesses.
+POD Paragliding harnesses are expensive than normal harnesses.
 It’s been proven that there is a very slight difference in terms of glide while using POD and chair harnesses.
-If you are competing in XC and aiming for number 1 spot then surely it will make a difference, otherwise, it wont.
+If you are competing in XC and aiming for number 1 spot then surely it will make a difference.
+Otherwise, it wont.

 – An advantage of POD harness is, its very comfortable to do long duration flights.
 Secondly, your legs are covered well inside the cloth and protect from cold breeze when you are high above.
 Weight shift is very easy.